«prev next»

 Cartesian closed categories

 Knowing about the Curry-Howard isomorphism and knowing also that programming languages can be described by category theory may lead us to think that category theory is part of this isomorphism as well.
-And we would be quite correct — this is why it is sometimes known as the Curry-Howard-Lambek isomorphism, Lambek being the person who discovered the categorical side.
+And we would be quite correct — this is why it is sometimes known as the Curry-Howard-Lambek isomorphism (Joachim Lambek being the person who formulated the categorical side).
 So let’s examine this isomorphism.
 As all other isomorphisms, it comes in two parts:

 The first part is finding a way to convert a logical system into a category - this would not be hard for us, as sets form a category and the flavor of the BHK interpretation that we saw is based on sets.